khofstadter/CS220-AU-navigating-the-digital-world/syllabus.md

 - you are free to leave the room anytime you feel you need some fresh air/the toilet, etc.
 - we will try to have a 10 min break in the middle

 _Have you received my email last week?
-Who want's to introduce him/herself?_
+Who wants to introduce him/herself?_

 I can go first: